Thank you for subscribing

 Whenever I charged up the MG ZS EV, I was shocked at how effortless the process was.
 Charging does take much longer than refuelling at a petrol station, but it’s a noticeably cleaner and healthier experience without those petrol and diesel fumes.
 Plus, filling in the time needn’t be a chore (if you’re not in a rush).
 Grab a coffee, read the next chapter of your book, or polish up the classy interior of your EV.

-RACV Members save 10% at Chargefox ultra-rapid charging stations across Australia.
+RACV Members save 10%* at participating Chargefox ultra-rapid RACV charging stations across Australia.

 person charging an MG ZS EV